Jean-Baptiste Simmenauer

-Jean-Baptiste Simmenauer (born 19 November 2000) is a French racing driver.
-He is the current champion of the GT World Challenge Europe Endurance Cup in the Silver Cup category, a title he achieved alongside Benjamin Goethe and Thomas Neubauer, driving for ROFGO Racing with Team WRT.
+Jean-Baptiste Simmenauer (born 19 November 2000) is a French racing driver who is set to compete for Inter Europol Competition in the 2025 24 Hours of Le Mans and 2025 European Le Mans Series.
+He is the former champion of the GT World Challenge Europe Endurance Cup in the Silver Cup category, a title he achieved alongside Benjamin Goethe and Thomas Neubauer, driving for ROFGO Racing with Team WRT.

-Career
+Early career

 Karting

 Simmenauer first began karting in 2012 with Italian team Tony Kart.
 In 2015, he claimed the title in the French Karting Championship.

 Toyota Racing Series

 In December 2016, it was announced Simmenauer would make his debut in single-seaters in the Toyota Racing Series, replacing reigning champion Lando Norris, following the latter's decision not to defend his title.

 Formula Renault 2.0

 In January 2017, Simmenauer joined JD Motorsport for the Formula Renault Eurocup.
 He went on to experience a disappointing campaign, failing to score points in a season he would end 27th in the standings.

+Sportscar career

-Porsche Carrera Cup
+Porsche Cup

 Simmenauer switched to sportscar racing in 2018, driving for Lechner Racing in the Porsche Carrera Cup Germany.
+With a best result of sixth at the Nürburgring the Frenchman ended up 12th in the standings, having missed one of the seven rounds.
+In the middle of the season, Simmenauer made his debut in the Porsche Supercup, driving in the Silverstone event.
+The following year, another season of PCCG would be in store for Simmenauer, who would start a further four races in the Supercup.
+Once again with Lechner Racing, his best individual placing improved to fourth at the Norisring, though a number of retirements dropped him to 15th in the championship.